GL-Li/vimwiki/Rust_language.md

     }
     ```

-- the static lifetime `'static` denotes a reference can live for  the entire duration of the program.
+- the static lifetime `'static` denotes a reference that lives for  the entire duration of the program.
 All string literals have `'static` lifetime.Do not abuse it as the compiler may suggest it.

 **generic type parameters, trait bounds, and lifetimes together**

 - an example having them all:
     ```rust
     use std::fmt::Display;

     // lifetime and generic typ in the same bracket <'a, T>
     fn longest_with_an_announcement<'a, T>(
         x: &'a str,